swardi/vocabulary-builder/README.md

 # Vocalbulary Builder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
+#Steps to deploy and run
+Assuming that you have node, npm and Angular-cli installed on your machine
+1) Clone project
+2) Run npm install
+3) Run ng serve
+4) In your browser  goto localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build